Nu-SCPTheme/scipnet/src/deeds/README.md

 * `/sys/page/edit` - Edits the page.
 Expects parameters `src`, `title` and `comment`, which are the new page source, new title, and edit comment.
 Expects no result value aside from error.
 * `/sys/page/edit-lock` - Set an edit lock on the page.
 No parameters will be sent aside from sessionId and pagename.
 Expects result value `edit-lock-seconds`, describing how many seconds the user has for the edit lock.
+* `/sys/page/get-revision` - Gets either the source or data of a particular revision.
+Expects parameter `ftml`, a boolean determining whether to send raw source or processed source.
+Expects result value `src` containing the requested type of source.
 * `/sys/page/history` - Gets a list of revisions from the page's history.
 Expects parameters `page`, what page of the history to get, and `revisions-per-page`, the number of revisions to fit in each page.
 Expects result value `revisions` to consist of JSON objects of the following structure:
 ```
 {
+  "rev-key": number; // should be the primary key of the revision
   "rev-id": number;
+  "flag": string;
   "user": string; // should be a username module
   "edited-on": Date;
   "comment": string;
 }
 ```
+* `/sys/page/parent` - Sets the parent(s) of the page.
+Expects parameter `parents` containing an array of strings representing the slugs of the new parent pages.
+Expects no result value aside from error.
+* `/sys/page/rename` - Renames the page.
+Expects parameter `new-slug` containing the value of the slug to rename to.
+Expects no result aside from error.
+* `/sys/page/revert-revision` - Reverts to a past revision.
+Expects parameter `rev-key` containing the primary key of the revision to revert to.
+Expects no result value aside from error.
+* `/sys/page/source` - Gets the source of the page.
+No parameters will be sent aside from session-id and pagename.
+Expecs result value `src` containing the requested source.
 * `/sys/page/tags` - Sets the tags of the page.
 Expects parameter `tags`, an array of strings representing tags.
 * `/sys/page/vote` - Rate the page.
 Expects parameter `rating` of value -1, 0, or 1.
 Expects result value `rating`, containing the new rating for the page, in return.